dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/android-specific-features.md

     >
     > Take note that login is only possible with servers from version 2.29.

-2. QR: The user can use a QR code instead of typing the URL.
-Username and password must be entered manually.
+2. QR: The user can use a QR code instead of typing the URL but username and password must be entered manually.

+![](resources/images/capture-app-image63.png){ width=25%}

 > **Note**
 >
-    > After the first login, the app will suggest URL and username of all successful connections.
+> 1. After a succesful login the DHIS2 Android App will keep these values cached (URL and username) and will suggest them for future connections without having to type them.
 >
-    > You are able to make an *offline* login only if using the same user as the last online session.

-![](resources/images/capture-app-image63.png){ width=25%}
+After a succesful login the user should be able to perform an *offline* login only (only avaialble for the last combination of URL/Username).
+Offline usage gives the possiblity of using the application withou any type of connectivity.
+All data will still be stored and user can perform a synchornization once the connection is restablished or avaialble.

 > **Warning**
 >
 > In DHIS2 versions up to 2.30 if a user attemps an on-line login and their account has been disabled as explained in the [DHIS 2 Manual - Disable User](https://docs.dhis2.org/master/en/user/html/dhis2_user_manual_en_full.html#disable_user) all the data will be wiped from the phone.
 Make sure that before disabling a user all the data has been synced or that you are using this feature to remotely wipe sensitive data in case of a device getting lost.
 >
-> Due to a change in the login API this feature is not available in 2.31, 2.32 and 2.33.
+> Due to a change in the login API this feature is not available in 2.31, 2.32, 2.33, 2.34, 2.35 and 2.36.

 ## Account Recovery { #capture_app_generic_recovery }

 The users will be able to restore their own password if they have the setting enabled: Enabled User Account Recovery.

 ![](resources/images/capture-app-image64.PNG){ width=25%}

 ## Blocking session (PIN) { #capture_app_generic_PIN }

 User is able to lock the session using a 4 digit PIN.
 This allows to move to other apps in your phone without deleting the local data.
 If the user forgets the PIN number, log in by entering the credentials is also available.